-Each public and private placement warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50 per share.
+Each public and private placement warrant entitles the holder to purchaseone share of Class A common stock at a price of \$1.50 per share.
 The public warrants will expire five years after the completion of the Business Combinations.
 The Company has the right to redeem the public warrants when the price per share of Class A common stock equals or exceeds \$18.00 for 20 days within a 30-day trading period.
 The private placement warrants are identical to the public warrants, except that the private placement warrants are subject to certain transfer restrictions, are not redeemable by the Company if they are held by Sponsors, and are exercisable on a cashless basis.

-The public and private placement warrants are recorded as a liability on the consolidated balance sheets with a balance of \$1.5 million and \$11.4 million as of December 31, 2022 and 2021, respectively.
-The Company recorded a gain of \$9.9 million, a gain of \$2.3 million, and a loss of \$7.7 million from the change in fair value of the warrants during the year ended December 31, 2022, the Successor Period of 2021, and the Predecessor Period of 2021.
+The public and private placement warrants are recorded as a liability on the consolidated balance sheets with a balance of \$.5 million and \$11.4 million as of December 31, 2022 and 2021, respectively.
+The Company recorded a gain of \$9.9 million, a gain of \$2.3 million, and a loss of \$7.7 million from the change in fair value of the warrants during the year ended December 31, 2022, the Successor Period of 2021, and the Predecessor Period of 2021, respectively.
+No warrants were exercised during the year ended December 31, 2022, the Successor Period of 2021, and the Predecessor Period of 2021.